priyanshurawat1509/ros-unity-husky-simultion/README.md

 # ros-unity-husky-simultion
-repository for unity off-road simulation integration with ROS

-This repository includes codes used in the project of integrating Unity off-road simulation with Husky robot with ROS to visualize data inside Rviz for training RL models.
+repository for integrating ROS with high fidelity simulation (Unity) including Husky robot for training RL models.
-- HuskyController.cs -> Publishes velocity commands from ROS to Husky (inside unity) using a no-slip kinematic model similar to the differential drive model of Husky controller in ROS.
-- RGBCameraPublisher

 All codes are in C#.